Fall flavors abound in this easy, classic dessert. This easy apple crisp comes together quickly and is sure to be a family favorite.

 Can I make individual servings with this recipe?

 Yes, you can make individual servings of this recipe by baking your apple crisps in ramekins.
-Just scoop the apple filling into the individual ramekins and spoon the crumble on top, and then bake as usual.
+Just scoop the apple filling into the individual ramekins and spooning the apple crumble on top, and then bake as usual.
 Consider placing your ramekins with individual apple crisps on a baking sheet to make them easier to move in and out of the oven.

 If you would like to add a little something extra to your crumble topping, consider adding in some chopped nuts like walnuts or pecans.
 If you really want to make it fancy, put some candied pecans or walnuts on top of your apple crumble.

 This delicious apple crisp recipe is easy to make, and a great way to use an abundance of fresh fall apples.
 This apple dessert is perfect for a weeknight dessert, and it may even make its way to your holiday dessert table this year for Thanksgiving or Christmas.
+If you try it, please come back and leave me a comment letting me know how you liked it.
+If you have any questions, please feel free to ask!
+I love hearing from you!

 Easy Apple Crisp